-As stated previously, the net assets of the Downtown Development Authority's governmental activities increased by \$9,984 or 1.3%.
-Unrestricted net assets - the part of net assets that can be used to finance day-to-day operations without constraints established by debt covenants, enabling legislation, or other legal requirements - is recorded as Assigned Fund Balance of \$87,461.
+As stated previously, the net position of the Downtown Development Authority's governmental activities decreased \$25,781 or 3.5%.
+Unrestricted net position - the part of net position that can be used to finance day-to-day operations without constraints established by debt covenants, enabling legislation, or other legal requirements - is \$69,127.